lesser-app/tankman.dev/content/_index.md

 ![Tankman](tankman-ai.png)

-Many SaaS apps need a way to store organizations, users, roles, permissions and to authorize access.
-Tankman manages these and comes with a simple REST API.
-It is [Open Source](https://github.com/lesser-app/tankman), MIT licensed, downloadable as a binary, and uses PostgreSQL as the database.
+Tankman is a valuable tool for SaaS applications that require storage for organizations, users, roles, permissions, and access authorization.
+It offers a user-friendly REST API and is an [open-source solution](https://github.com/lesser-app/tankman) available on GitHub under the MIT license.
+Users can easily download it as a binary, and it utilizes PostgreSQL as its underlying database.

-Tankman is NOT an Identity and Authentication server.
-But it can play well with Open Source solutions like [Ory Kratos](https://github.com/ory/kratos), various OAuth based providers, or your own custom authentication mechanism.
+It's important to note that Tankman does not function as an Identity and Authentication server.
+However, it seamlessly integrates with popular open-source solutions such as [Ory Kratos](https://github.com/ory/kratos), various OAuth-based providers, or even your own custom authentication mechanism.

 ## What can it do?